ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
 - [ ] implement updating electron if it's too old but don't download it on each update :bomb:
 - [ ] improve mobile detection: window.orientation may break :imp:
-- [ ] check signatures in web version when it's possible
 - [ ] remove dropbox lib and use v2 endpoints
 - [ ] setup ci
 - [ ] replace jshint with eslint